icerpc/icerpc-docs/pages/icerpc/connection/security-with-tls.md

     new SslClientAuthenticationOptions());
 ```

-The ssl transport is provided solely for backwards compatibility with Ice: the standard way for an Ice application to
+The ssl transport is provided solely for backward compatibility with Ice: the standard way for an Ice application to
 request a secure connection is to send a proxy with an ssl server address.
 When IceRPC + Slice receives such a proxy,
 the ssl transport captures this information ("TLS required") and ensures the client establishes a secure connection when
 it calls the decoded proxy.

 {% callout %}
 With Ice, the tcp transport means "don't use TLS".
 As described earlier, with IceRPC, the tcp transport means plain
-tcp or tcp + tls depending of your TLS configuration.
+tcp or tcp + tls depending on your TLS configuration.
 {% /callout %}

 With the icerpc protocol, both the client and the server must have the same TLS expectations, and an icerpc server